zenml-io/zenml/docs/book/mlops_stacks/orchestrators/custom.md

 ---
-description: Orchestrating the run of pipelines
+description: Implement a custom orchestrator
 ---

-The orchestrator is one of the most critical components of your stack, as it defines where the actual pipeline job runs.
-It controls how and where each individual step within a pipeline is executed.
-Therefore, the orchestrator can be used to great effect to scale jobs into production.

 {% hint style="warning" %}
-Before reading this chapter, make sure that you are familiar with the concept of [stacks, stack components and their flavors](../advanced-guide/stacks-components-flavors.md).
+Before reading this page, make sure that you are familiar with the concept of [stacks, stack components and their flavors](../advanced-guide/stacks-components-flavors.md).
 {% endhint %}